AI Assistica

 Cons:

-• Less collection than big sites such as Internet Archive.
+• Less collection than big sites such as the Internet Archive.

 Website: https://manybooks.net/